dcube/dcubeLearning-87-zero-to-snowflake/README.md

 -- allow usage on warehouse to the rookie role grant modify on warehouse load to role rookie;
 grant modify on warehouse analysis to role rookie;
+grant usage on warehouse load to role rookie;
+grant usage on warehouse analysis to role rookie;

 -- create "technical" role to define access privilege onto the learning database create role if not exists learn_zero_to_snow_n0;